THE BEST ONLINE BIKE STORE RANKINGS

 Here’s an example.
 Say you live in the United States like I do and want to buy a wheelset that retails for $1200 at a local bike shop in the US.
 Let’s say the same wheelset sells for $1000, including delivery from an online store in the UK, a discount level typical of the difference between a local bike shop in the US and an online store in the UK.

-If the wheelset from the UK store were to be stopped by customs, it would run about 11% more when you figure in the import duty and handling fee.
-My net cost then comes to $1110 from the UK store.
+If the wheelset from the UK store were to be stopped by customs, it would cost about 11% more, including the import duty and handling fee.
+My net cost would then be $1110 from the UK store.
 I’d pay $1260 at the bike shop, including a 5% state sales tax.

 Depending on your state, US online stores may or may not charge sales tax for goods delivered to you.
 Their pricing, selection, and service are often better than local bike shops.
 So for this same wheelset, it is worth comparing the cost of buying it from a US online store versus the customs imposed charges of a UK store.